 It’s easy to make a healthy smoothie.
 All you have to do is add nutritious ingredients and blend them together.
 Then you have a smoothie that gives you energy and the nutrients your body requires for good health.

 Creamy Orange Smoothie Ingredients

 You don’t need much to make the basic orange smoothie.
-In fact, all you need are orange juice, vanilla yogurt, and ice.

 You can add other ingredients.
 For example, a banana adds nutrition and makes it even smoother.